MykolaKolotylo/RTIF/oop/solid/S.md

-# Single Responsibility Principle
+## Single Responsibility Principle

-the main idea is that class should only be responsible for one thing
+The main idea is that class should only be responsible for one thing

 ```
 class News {